The Week app: a user's guide

 You can also read archive editions of the magazine, save articles to come back to later – and listen to The Week Unwrapped podcast, released each Friday.

-To start using the app, downloaded it from Apple's App Store or Google's Play Store and log in using your account number (note, the password you created to log in to the website will not work in the app).
-Click here for help finding your account number.
+To start using the app, downloaded it from Apple's App Store or Google's Play Store and log in using your subscriber number (note, the password you created to log in to the website will not work in the app).
+Click here for help finding your subscriber number.

 How to upgrade to the latest app version